-Learn about Polynesian culture through music and dance at this iconic South Florida landmark, all while enjoying great food and drinks!
+At the Mai-Kai Restaurant and Polynesian Show, learn about Polynesian culture through music and dance while enjoying great food and drinks!

 One of the best features of Mai-Kai is the ambiance.
 You may be in South Florida, but when you enter the restaurant you feel like you’ve stepped into a Polynesian village.
 Everything is made of wood, there’s a thatch roof, and tiki torches everywhere.
 My favorite adornments are the beautiful lamps that hang from the ceiling.

 The Mai-Kai also has a really nice garden area.
 It has waterfalls, lagoons, different plants and flowers, and of course, tiki statues.
 We recommend a stroll through the garden after you’ve ordered your food (your seats will be saved).

 Food And Drinks

 Once you’re settled back at your table, get ready to be wowed by the Mai-Kai’s amazing service.
 Our waiters were constantly checking on us and asking if we needed anything.
 They also offered recommendations and answered any questions we had.
 In the end, we decided on the Pupu Platter for an appetizer, the Teriyaki Combo as our main dish, and the Tahitian Vanilla Yogurt for dessert.
 To wash it all down, we ordered a Tahitian Breeze (FYI, their bar has over 50 different tropical drinks!).